symfony-cmf/symfony-cmf-docs/cookbook/creating_basic_cms.rst

 The two arguments which concern you here are:

-* ``$menu``: This will be a root menu item to which we can add new menu items (this is the same menu API you worked with earlier);
+* ``$menu``: This will be a root menu item to which you can add new menu items (this is the same menu API you worked with earlier);
 * ``$action``: Indicates which kind of page is being configured;

-If the action is not ``edit`` we return early and no side-menu is created.
-Now that we know we are on an edit page we retrieve the *subject* from the admin class which is the ``Page`` currently being edited, we then add a menu item to the menu.
+If the action is not ``edit`` it returns early and no side-menu is created.
+Now that it knows the edit page is requested, it retrieves the *subject* from the admin class which is the ``Page`` currently being edited, it then adds a menu item to the menu.

 .. image:: ../_images/cookbook/basic-cms-sonata-admin-make-homepage.png